Volscente/cheat_sheets/machine_learning/mlflow/mlflow_docs.md

 # MLflow Models
 ## Definition
-MLflow models let you package machine learning models in a format supported by many downstream tools
+MLflow models let you package machine learning models in a format supported by many downstream tools, so to provision it quickly.

 ## Metadata
 It is possible to add metadata to the model, like: